What Is the Rare Lincoln Wheat Penny?

 Another example of rare 1944 steel penny that is worth a fortune.

 In 1944, the production of cents returned, but the situation was repeated: a few steel blanks from the previous year accidentally fell into the press.
-And a metal coin with the date 1944 saw the light of day.
+And the 1944 error cent with no mint mark saw the light of day.

 Features: